 Today we'll explore the many differences between Longines and Omega watches to help you determine for yourself which is a better watch for you.
 The objective of this benchmark and comparison is to present the facts about both brands.
 To point out their advantages and disadvantages when we put them head to head.

 This is a common question that we get and in order to properly assess which brand is right for you, you would have to determine what you value most in a watch.
 Is saving money your primary or only objective when deciding on a purchase?
 Is wearing a more recognized watch brand what you're looking for?
 Is wearing a more mechanically advanced watch or perhaps an iconic watch what you are trying to achieve?
 Or are you hoping to resell it and trade-it-up one day for another watch?
 It's also important to find out how you plan on using your watch.
-Are you taking it deep-sea diving or are you just using it to tell time?
+Are you taking the watch deep-sea diving or are you just using it to tell time?

 Depending on how you answer these questions will help you figure out which watch is best for you.
 Let's address the different ways that these two brands compare against one another.